-Some methods can jointly estimate the static map and the motion of moving objects in dynamic environments.
-This approach traces back to the concept of Simultaneous Localization, Mapping, and Moving Object Tracking (SLAMMOT)~\cite{wang2007simultaneous}, where a joint probabilistic model estimates the motion of moving objects and the robot pose simultaneously.
-However, this approach's efficiency and robustness have not been evaluated in 3D scenarios.
-In~\cite{moosmann2013joint}, point clouds are segmented into object hypotheses and backgrounds, both of which are then tracked with joint estimation.
-However, this method overlooks the potential connection between spatial structure mapping and moving object detection.
-Another approach~\cite{tanzmeister2014grid} uses online estimated occupancy maps to detect dynamic objects of grid cells simultaneously.
-Similarly,~\cite{wang2015model} associates each incoming scan with a local static map and dynamic objects, and a static background map distinguishes static obstacles from point clouds.
-Unfortunately, these approaches are only effective for 2D LiDAR data.
+Some works have recognized the importance of simultaneously estimating the static map and the motion of dynamic objects.
+The earliest effort, SLAMMOT~\cite{wang2007simultaneous}, utilizes a joint probabilistic model to estimate the motion of moving objects and the robot pose.
+However, its efficiency and robustness have not been evaluated in 3D scenarios.
+In~\cite{moosmann2013joint}, point clouds are initially segmented into dynamic and static parts, which are then tracked using joint estimation.
+The decoupling between segmentation and tracking prevents this method from leveraging the interplay between spatial structure mapping and moving object detection.
+Another method~\cite{tanzmeister2014grid} detects dynamic objects of grid cells using online estimated occupancy maps.
+Similarly,~\cite{wang2015model} associates each incoming scan with a local static map and dynamic objects.
+Unfortunately, these methods are only effective for 2D LiDAR data, not 3D LiDAR data.